4th Grade Syllabus

 Spelling

 Each week on Monday students will be given a Spelling packet.
 This packet will have the list for the upcoming test as well as skills that will assist them with learning their words.
 These packets are due before the test and we highly encourage parents to look over these packets with their child so that they can correct problems and do their best.
-In both Mrs. Raymer’s room and Mrs. Zumwalt’s room, the test is on Friday.
+In our class, the test is on Friday each week.

 Please note - The things written in this procedure booklet are subject to change.
 Any changes made will be communicated to parents via email.